The Intel Core Ultra 7 265 wins in 8 out of 14 comparable specs, with 3 ties. Its biggest advantage is L2 Cache (279% better).

 AI Versus Verdict

-The Intel Core Ultra 7 265 is the objective winner of this comparison, securing victory in eight out of fourteen measured specifications.
-Its most significant technical advantage is the L2 Cache, which is 279% larger than that of the competing processor.
-While the Intel Core i5-14400 holds its own in three categories, the superior cache capacity of the Ultra 7 265 establishes it as the more advanced component across the majority of the evaluated hardware metrics.
+The Intel Core Ultra 7 265 is the objective winner of this comparison, securing victory in eight out of fourteen evaluated specifications.
+Its most significant technical advantage is a 279% larger L2 cache compared to the alternative.
+While the Intel Core i5-14400 holds its own in three categories, the superior cache capacity of the Ultra 7 265 represents the most substantial performance-related improvement between these two processors.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.